Why Nicaragua is The Best Place to Invest in Teak

 In the time that Myanmar was absent from global Teak markets, room was created for Latin American countries to stake a claim on the market share.
-Countries like Columbia, Nicaragua and Panama have steadily increased their share in global Teak markets to become hot beds of investments in Teak.
+Countries like Columbia, Nicaragua, and Panama have steadily increased their share in global Teak markets to become hotbeds of investments in Teak.
 While the government in Myanmar has lifted the log export ban, the new conditionalities won’t ever allow them to reach the same peak supply they once commanded.

-In the same time, the Nicaragua government has steadily shifted its focus to reforestation programs and offering convenient visa programs in return for foreign investment.
+In the same time, the Nicaraguan government has steadily shifted its focus to reforestation programs and offering convenient visa programs in return for foreign investment.
 Fundamentally, there are two reasons why I invite everyone to invest in Teak—it’ll remain a safe and stable investment in the long-run, and you can possibly get a second citizenship if you invest in Nicaraguan Teak.

 The Nicaraguan Reforestation Visa